iosAIL/Enroute/README.md

 - [X] User can signUp, signIn, logout and stay logged in
 - [X] User can pull to refresh
 - [X] Styled icon, launch screen and custom style for app
+- [X] Username and num packages expecting displayed at top of list view
+- [X] User can view status of packages in list view
 - [ ] User will receive a notification when the package is delivered

 **Optional Nice-to-have Stories**